SDFIdk/skraafoto_stac_public/README.md

 `pip install -e "./src/stac_fastapi/sqlalchemy[dev,server]"`

 And finally you should be able to run `pytest src` on the commandline, and have VScode discover the tests using the `testing` icon in the left-hand toolbar ( it looks like a chemestry vial).
 Make sure VScode has the proper python interpreter configured.
-It can be set typing `CTRL + P` -> `Python: Select interpreter` and then finding the new interpreter.
+It can be set typing `CTRL + SHIFT + P` -> `Python: Select interpreter` and then finding the new interpreter.
 If you can't find it, you need to reload VSCode.

 ### Self-contained test